Affiliate links on Android Authority may earn us a commission. Learn more.

 - You will see an Installing system update message for anywhere between 30 and 60 seconds.

-- In the system recovery menu options, press the volume down button to toggle the selection to wipe cache partition.
+- Press the volume down button in the system recovery menu options to toggle the selection to wipe cache partition.

 - Press the power button to select wipe cache partition.